 - It is your employee’s responsibility to provide this form before they start any work.
 If the release is not provided, their return may be delayed until it is provided (they are no longer on an approved leave at this point).

-- If restrictions or a reasonable accommodation are required to remain at work or return to work and you have questions, please email the Stay At Work/Return to Work Team or call 925-459-7270 to discuss possible reasonable accommodations.
+- If restrictions or a reasonable accommodation are required to remain at work or return to work and you have questions, please email the Accommodations Team or call 925-459-7270 to discuss possible reasonable accommodations.

-12. Initiating a Personnel Change Request (PCR) at the end of STD, PRL or unpaid leave.
+11. Initiating a Personnel Change Request (PCR) at the end of your employee's leave.

 You are responsible for initiating the appropriate Return from Leave PCR when your employee returns to work.